The translation of this document is outdated.

 Section 15, Paragraph one, Clause 2 of this Law have not been

-enforced voluntarily, the Consumer Rights Protection Centre may,
+complied with voluntarily, the Consumer Rights Protection Centre

-when performing mandatory enforcement of the decision addressed
+may, when performing the forced enforcement of the decision

-towards a certain activity, impose a pecuniary penalty, but not
+addressed towards a certain activity, impose a pecuniary penalty,

 (5) When determining the amount of a pecuniary penalty